-The Governing body will ensure that the necessary provision is made for any student who has SEN. The SEN Governor is Elinor Goodman.
+The Governing body will ensue that the necessary provision is made for any student who has SEN. The SEN Governor is Jo Del Mar.
 The Governing body play an important part in developing and monitoring the school's SEN policy and liaises closely with the SENCo.

-The Assistant Headteacher in charge of Special Educational Needs also has responsibility of KCSIE, CP, is DT LAC and works with other leaders on Pupil Premium:
+The Assistant Headteacher in charge of Special Educational Needs also has responsibility of Keeping Children Safe in Education (KCSIE), Child Protection (CP), is (Designated Teacher for Looked After Children (DT LAC) and works with other leaders on Pupil Premium: